kalisio/k-teleray/README.md

 ## Description

-The **k-teleray** job allow to scrape gamma dose rate measurements from the following url: `http://teleray.irsn.fr//TelerayService/service/measure`.
+The **k-teleray** job allow to scrape gamma dose rate measurements from the following url: [http://teleray.irsn.fr//TelerayService/service/measure](http://teleray.irsn.fr//TelerayService/service/measure)`.
+The downloaded data are stored within a [MongoDB](https://www.mongodb.com/) database and more precisely in 2 collections:

-The downloaded data are stored in 2 [MongoDB](https://www.mongodb.com/) collections:
+* the `measurements` collection stores the measurement data
-* `measurements`: stores the measurements as an array of [GeoJSON features](https://fr.wikipedia.org/wiki/GeoJSON)
+* the `sensors` collection stores the sensor positions

-* `sensors`: stores the sensor positions as an array of **GeoJson** features.
+All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format

 By default, the job is executed every 10 minutes.